Ana Paula Saenz Teases Cleavage In Skimpy Crop Top

 The second image saw Ana from a side angle.
 She showcased her slender midsection as she turned to face the camera.
 The snap gave her fans a good look at the shape of her booty in the tight jeans.
 The outline of her bustline was also prominent in the snap.
 Ana wore a serious expression while she looked at the camera.

 Ana wore her hair straight down and parted in the middle.
-She let most of her natural beauty shine through, wearing a light application of makeup that included mascara, blush on her cheeks and a rose shade on her lips.
+She let most of her natural beauty shine through, wearing a light application of makeup that included mascara, blush on her cheeks, and a rose shade on her lips.

 Ana kept the caption simple, writing that her outfit came from online retailer PrettyLittleThing.